By Lisa Johnston

 He did note that Sony is “ahead of our plan” to be profitable in TVs by 2014 and that once that is achieved, “we will go back on plan and get share.”

 Hirai admitted that due Sony’s moves it has lost market share in the past year.
-The Sony president/ CEO is optimistic that OLED and 4K will be winners and will generate a strong and profitable TV market.
+The Sony president/CEO is optimistic that OLED and 4K will be winners and will generate a strong and profitable TV market.

 Molyneux discussed the U.S. market and said that there has been strong demand for its 84-inch 4K set since it was introduced here last fall.

-When asked about the UPP of the past year and how it will evolve in 2013, Molyneux said, “We began before [UPP] began with retailers having to meet certain commercial terms, measurable ones, and once UPP began we had 125 products under the program.”
+When asked about the UPP of the past year and how it will evolve in 2013, Molyneux said, “We began this year before [UPP] began with retailers having to meet certain commercial terms, measurable ones, and once UPP began we had 125 products under the program.”

 He noted that the whole effort helped Sony “promote our products better and helped retailers improved the way they sold Sony and positioned the brand correctly” to consumers.